 For our clients, data and information is the lifeblood of their businesses, with EDI and integration software being the heart that keeps it all flowing.

 No matter what types of software you’re responsible for or use in your role, you know how important it is to get all the functionality and value you’re paying for.
 However, making a business case for investing in upgrades and new software applications in the year ahead is darn near impossible unless you can tell those who control the purse strings:

 - How they are using it

 - Whether it’s delivering the value for the dollars invested

-Properly deployed and managed, tools like IBM® License Metric Tool (ILMT)* give information and insight that let you maximize software investments and optimize performance.
+Properly deployed and managed, tools like the IBM® License Metric Tool (ILMT) give information and insight that let you maximize software investments and optimize performance.
 Full disclosure, we install lots of IBM software and we’ve seen the value of using ILMT to manage and optimize EDI and integration deployments.

 Reason 2: Be Certain You Get What You’re Paying For (and Not Paying for More than You’re Getting)

 With a potentially mixed economic picture forming for 2020, especially in the manufacturing and logistics segments, avoiding legal and financial difficulties are just two benefits of diligent software asset management.
 In addition, SAM insights can help you: